UKNOC/Telnyx-SMS-Email/README.md

 ## Background

-This application was originally developed for radio stations to receive SMS messages from listeners.
-The stations needed a simple way to receive and archive text messages without relying on physical phones or complex systems.
-We've now made it available to the wider community as it can be useful for many other scenarios:
+This application was developed for radio stations needing a simple way to receive SMS messages from listeners without physical phones.
+It's now available for other use cases like:

-- Customer service message monitoring
+- Customer service monitoring
 - SMS alerts and notifications
-- Personal SMS archiving
+- Personal message archiving
 - Business SMS management

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please submit a Pull Request.

 ## License